Sofia-Gonzalez-Matatoros/R-Programming-assignment/README.md

 ![Rplot03](https://user-images.githubusercontent.com/97886286/150672937-08e63785-6c48-4361-91a0-9c9ebad09cc4.jpeg)

 Considering this DAG, we can make these observations
-- X and Y are associated throw W, which is a cofounder, so conditioning on W would render them independent.
+- X and Y are associated throw W, which is a fork, so conditioning on W would render them independent.
 - Z is a collider, depending on X and Y.

 # 3. Choosing covariates